Porn Star Zombies

-Porn Star Zombies is a horror comedy film developed from a script by Keith Emerson which was a 2007 Slamdance Film Festival script competition semifinalist.
+Porn Star Zombies is a horror comedy film developed from a script by Keith Emerson (not the keyboardist of ELP) which was a 2007 Slamdance Film Festival script competition semifinalist.
 Emerson secured a budget to produce and direct the film which was completed in 2010.
 As the film was being marketed for distribution, there was a brief theatrical run and coverage at the Cannes Film Festival in 2012.
 Porn Star Zombies has since been released on DVD by R-Squared Films.